Risk tolerance metrics and indicators in the Deployment Acceleration discipline

-This article will help you quantify business risk tolerance as it relates to Identity Baseline.
-Defining metrics and indicators helps you create a business case for making an investment in maturing the Identity Baseline discipline.
+Learn to quantify business risk tolerance associated with the Deployment Acceleration discipline.
+Defining metrics and indicators helps to create a business case for investing in the maturity of this discipline.

 Risk tolerance indicators

-In the early stages of cloud adoption, work with your IT security team and business stakeholders to identify business risks related to identity, then determine an acceptable baseline for identity risk tolerance.
-This section of the Cloud Adoption Framework provides examples, but the detailed risks and baselines for your company or deployments may be different.
+Work with your DevSecOps team and business stakeholders to identify business risks related to configuration, then determine an acceptable baseline for configuration risk tolerance.
+This section of the Cloud Adoption Framework guidance provides examples, but the detailed risks and baselines for your company or deployments will likely differ.

 Once you have a baseline, establish minimum benchmarks representing an unacceptable increase in your identified risks.
-These benchmarks act as triggers for when you need to take action to address these risks.
-The following are a few examples of how identity related metrics, such as those discussed above, can justify an increased investment in the Identity Baseline discipline.
+These benchmarks act as triggers for when you need to take action to remediate these risks.
+The following are a few examples of how configuration-related metrics, such as those discussed above, can justify an increased investment in the Deployment Acceleration discipline.

-Using the Cloud Management template, document metrics and tolerance indicators that align to the current cloud adoption plan.
+Use the Deployment Acceleration discipline template to document metrics and tolerance indicators that align to the current cloud adoption plan.

-Review sample Identity Baseline policies as a starting point to develop policies that address specific business risks that align with your cloud adoption plans.
+Review sample Deployment Acceleration policies as a starting point to develop your own policies to address specific business risks aligned with your cloud adoption plans.